thisisparker/dotnet-jekyll/_posts/2015-08-25-howto-one-big-file-from-a-youtube-playlist.md

 `ffmpeg -i "concat:temp1.ts|temp2.ts|temp3.ts|temp4.ts|temp5.ts|temp6.ts|temp7.ts|temp8.ts" -c copy -bsf:a aac_adtstoasc output.mp4`

 Which works like a charm.
 Not a totally painless process, but now I’ve got a pretty well merged and not transcoded local version and can watch me some glockenspiel.

+[^1]: It’s outside the scope of this post, but the next thing I tried, mkvmerge, created a file with the exact same problem.